May 13, 2026

 |---|---|---|---|

-10-Q accuracy is poor for both models.
+10-Q accuracy remains poor for both models even after this round of improvements.
 Quarterly reports often reference prior-period figures from the associated annual filing, and those figures may not be reproduced in the quarterly document.
 When that happens, a model that searches the collection confidently may retrieve figures from the wrong period.
 The FinanceBench collection contains only the documents explicitly cited in the benchmark, so cross-period retrieval is sometimes not possible.
 Extending the collection with paired annual filings would likely narrow this gap substantially.

 Limitations